 Congratulations on your engagement!
-Preparing to get married will bring you a world of firsts, like wearing a ring every day.
-You may have questions about your new bling, like when to take it off and how to keep it sparkling clean.
-Keep reading for tips on how to take care of your engagement ring!
+You may have questions about your new bling.
+When should you take it off?
+How do you keep it sparkling clean?
+HWJ is here to help!
+Keep reading for tips on how to take care of your engagement ring.

 Do: keep your engagement ring clean

-You’ll be amazed at how shiny and new your engagement ring will look after getting it cleaned!
+You’ll be amazed at how shiny and new your engagement ring will look after a cleaning at your local jewelers.
 Day-to-day wear can cause the stone to appear dull over time, especially if it’s a stone other than a diamond.
-Things like washing your hands, cooking, baking, running your hands under hard mineral tap water, and shampooing your hair in the shower all leave residues on your ring that can build up over time and dull the sparkle of your ring if you leave your ring on for these activities.
+Activities like hand washing, cooking, baking, and shampooing your hair can leave residues on your ring that build up over time.
+This will dull the sparkle of your ring if you leave it on for these activities.

 Luckily, a quick cleaning at your jewelers will make it look like new!
-Bringing your engagement ring in for a cleaning will also give your jeweler an opportunity to inspect your ring, make sure there are no chips or large scratches, and to ensure everything is tight in place.
+This will also give your jeweler an opportunity to inspect your ring, make sure there are no chips or large scratches, and to ensure everything is tight in place.

 Did you know?: Every engagement ring purchased at Henry Wilson Jewelers comes with unlimited FREE cleanings for life!
 Come in once a month, once a week, or every day!